hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `public_ip_addresses` - The Public IP addresses of the API Management Service.

+* `private_ip_addresses` - The Private IP addresses of the API Management Service if integrated in the Virtual Network.

 * `scm_url` - The URL for the SCM (Source Code Management) Endpoint associated with this API Management service.

 * `identity` - An `identity` block as defined below.